R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## Controller Not Working <a href="#controller" id="controller"></a>

-If you're having issues with your controller working on Northstar, you can add Northstar to Steam to make it use Steam's controller settings.\
+If your controller isn't working on Northstar, there are a couple ways you can make it work via Steam's controller settings.

+If you own Titanfall 2 on Steam, you'll want to add [launch options](troubleshooting.md#launch-opts) and open Titanfall 2 on Steam to launch Northstar.

+If you _don't_ own Titanfall 2 on Steam, you'll want to add Northstar as a Non-Steam game and launch the added game via Steam.\
 To do this, go to Steam, then in the bottom left corner, hit `ADD A GAME` > `Add a Non-Steam Game...` > `BROWSE...` > Find `NorthstarLauncher` in your [titanfall2 directory](troubleshooting.md#game-location)

 ## Access Violation